joshnishikawa/MIDIcontroller/README.md

 *************************************************************************

 VERSION LOG:
+  2.3.4 - Added inputRange() to MIDIdrum.
+        - Added an example for muxed input.
+        - Fixed a bug preventing MIDIdrum from sending velocity 127.
-  2.3.3 – Made waitTime for MIDIdrum user-selectable.
+  2.3.3 - Made waitTime for MIDIdrum user-selectable.
   2.3.2 - Fixed the broken smooth() function for analog inputs.
   2.3.1 - All examples updated to prevent MIDI and usbMIDI stack crashes.
   2.3.0 - A major update to the Flicker library: